COST AND PRICES

-A: We have a special voucher for family and friends that grants them a free consultation.
+A: We call this our Referral Program!
+It’s simple.
+Refer a friend and they get a free consultation.
 In this consultation, we determine the root cause of their problem and whether or not they are a good fit for our care, services and solutions.

 Q: “What if my insurance doesn’t pay you, what do I do?”

-Q: “What if I can’t make an appointment?”
+Q: “What if I can’t make it to an appointment?”

 Q: “Can I bring my kids to my appointments?”

-A: Kids who do not require supervision are allowed to come and sit with you (or in the lobby).
-But if they need your attention, it’s not a good idea.
-This is YOUR time.
-And we find that you will get the most out of it if the session can remain distraction-free.
+A: Children may wait in our lobby but please remember, this is YOUR time.
+We find that you will get the most out of it if the session can remain distraction-free.